 Any Bidder affected by mathematical errors will be told immediately and given the corrected bid price.
 Proposals must confirm their acceptance of this modification otherwise their bid will be rejected.

-The Council reserves the right to request further information or supporting evidence including a breakdown of the submitted rates and to subsequently disqualify any submission that is deemed to be abnormally low in accordance with Regulation 19 of PA2023.
+The Council reserves the right to request further information or supporting evidence including a breakdown of the submitted rates and to subsequently disqualify any submission that is deemed to be abnormally low.

 Transferring employees and pension requirements (TUPE)